FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Grooming your dog

 Regularly grooming your dog enables pet parents to check for lumps, bumps, scrapes, scabs or anything else out of the ordinary that may require attention or a veterinary examination.
-It can also help keep flea infestations and dandruff under control.
-But what about the one area of the body that is frequently overlooked: your dog’s head!
-Certainly it needs to be cleaned, too, but how do we do that while trying to keep the suds out of their ears and eyes?
+It can also help keep flea infestations and dandruff under control.your dog’s head!
+Certainly, it needs to be cleaned, too, but how do we do that while trying to keep the suds out of their dog’s ears and eyes?

 If you decide to wash your dog’s face while giving him a regular bath, start out the same way you would with any other bath time.
+Best way to wash your dog’s face using warm water and gentle soap.
 Make sure the water is warm—not too hot and not too cold—and start the bathing process up by the neck and work your way back to the tail.
+Wet your dog’s face with room temperature water using a gentle motion.
+You can either use a dog shampoo or a human baby shampoo.
+Massage the shampoo into the dog’s hair and scalp.
+Be sure to avoid getting any of the soap in your dog’s eyes, as it will sting.
 Diydoggrooming recommends washing around your dog’s ears and face with a damp cloth before the water gets too dirty, warning, “Be careful not to get shampoo in the dog’s eyes.”

 There are other benefits to starting the bathing process around the neck, most notably if your dog has fleas.
 “By starting around the neck and head area first the fleas will run away from the shampoo and move to the back end of the dog,” reports dyidoggrooming.“Then wash towards the back end of the dog.
 This is where the fleas usually congregate—around the tail and anal area and under the tummy.”
 Simple enough, but what about dogs with special face-washing needs?
 As unusual as it may sound at first, certain dog breeds may require more maintenance than others.
 Short-muzzled or flat-faced dogs such as Pugs, Pekingese, French Bulldogs, English Bulldogs and more, require a little extra help.